 We sent the peer review package out to peer reviewers last year and received comments in the fall.
 The majority of the comments responding from peer reviewers were in agreement with our conclusions.
 And we responded in turn to the comments of concern from them.
 Particular comments that they had concerns with were the analytical methods and how they associated with the DLR.
 And again we respond to that with our comments.

 And concerns that by selecting -- and this will come up again later -- by selecting a best available technology we were not considering the use of alternative technologies.
-But for that just because we select the best available technology does not preclude the water systems from deploying alternative technology, which is sufficient protective of public health and meets the same goals.
+But for that just because we select the best available technology does not preclude the water systems from deploying alternative technology, which is sufficiently protective of public health and meets the same goals.

 We're also required to comply with CEQA and we prepared an Initial Mitigated Negative Declaration, which is out for comment, simultaneously right now.